lock3/wg21/p2258/paper.md

 Note that the extra annotations are necessary even in non-dependent contexts.
 We expect future proposals to relax the requirement for qualifying syntax when the splice operand is not value-dependent.
-For example, most of statements above could be written without the extra annotations.
+For example, most of the statements above could be written without the extra annotations.
 We do expect this to impose additional implementation burdens.

-The addition of splicing requires modificaiton of the following grammar terms.
+The addition of splicing requires modification of the following grammar terms.

 :::{.bnf}
 - splice